President announces: Poland will deliver fighter jets to Ukraine - California18

 Poland has announced the delivery of fighter jets to Ukraine.
 This was announced by President Andrzej Duda in a press conference with his Czech counterpart Petr Pavel.
 Accordingly, four MiG-29 jets are to be handed over to Ukraine in the coming days.
 There are also plans to deliver more jets, which, however, still have to be serviced.
 The country’s leadership made a corresponding decision, and the government then passed a resolution.

-Duda further said that the Polish Air Force currently has about a dozen MiG-29s, which were taken over from East Germany’s stocks in the early 1990s.
+Duda further said that the Polish Air Force currently has about a dozen MiG-29s, which were taken over from the stocks of the GDR in the early 1990s.
 “They continue to be in full service as working MiGs for our anti-aircraft defence.”
 The machines handed over to Ukraine are to be replaced by modern fighter jets, which Poland ordered from South Korea and the USA.

 The delivery of the jets had already been indicated in the past few weeks – albeit not as quickly.
 Poland’s Prime Minister Mateusz Morawiecki said on Tuesday that jets could be delivered to Ukraine in the next four to six weeks.
 Poland had also previously signaled that it did not want to deliver the combat aircraft alone.
 It was initially unclear whether another state would join the delivery.
 Above all, a delivery through Slovakia was discussed beforehand.